 BoD includes the departments of Programming, Planning, Release and Coordination.

 Board of Directors is engaged in designing a network of television programmes, releasing broadcasts and programmes according to the schedule, selecting foreign audiovisual programmes, and also regulating the activities of editorial offices and departments.
 When designing the network, the results of monitoring of television space are taken into consideration.
 Board of Directors along with the broadcasting video commercials on the air in accordance with the requirements of the Law on Television and Radio Broadcasting, also provides their production.
 The responsibilities of BoD also include control over the timely announcement of programmes, broadcasts and films included in the network.
 Announcements produced by Azerbaijan Television currently have their own on style on modern television space.
 Board of Directors ensures archiving, sorting and storage all the audiovisual production produced so far on Azerbaijan Television.
 The BoD video library contains over 40,000 hours of materials covering the country's public, political, cultural and social life.
 Thanks to the work of specialists working in four shifts, the Board of Directors provides a 24-hour television broadcasting.
 There are more than 80 original programmes of various genres in the network of television programmes in Azerbaijan.
 This means about 50 hours of new programmes a week.

-Deputy Chairmen of the Board of Drectors are Telli Panahgyzy, Jabir Samadov, Ilkin Babayev and Fatma Ozturk, the head of Coordination department is Eldar Bayramov, the head of Programming, Planning and Analysis department is Samir Nagiyev.
+The Main Program Director’s deputies are Telli Panahgizi, Jabir Samadov, Ilkin Babayev, Huseyn Salamov and Fatma Ozturk, the head of Coordination department is Eldar Bayramov, the head of Programming, Planning and Analysis department is Samir Nagiyev.